-The Feed the Future Partnership for Climate Smart Cocoa (CSC) program, supported by USAID and the World… Read More
+The Feed the Future Partnership for Climate Smart Cocoa (CSC) program, supported by USAID and the… Read More

 Falguni Guharay joined World Cocoa Foundation in 2016 as Latin America Program Manager for the Climate Smart Cocoa Project funded by USAID which aims to address the challenges of climate change in cocoa-producing landscapes by increasing private sector investment and engagement.
 The four-year Project (2016-2020) has a geographical focus in West Africa (Côte d’Ivoire, Ghana, and Liberia) and Latin America (Dominican Republic, El Salvador, Honduras, and Nicaragua).

 His experience of working with different private and public stakeholders in the cocoa sector has been built over 25 years through a succession of projects in Nicaragua, Haiti and Dominican Republic.
 As early as 1986-88, he was part of a team at the Ministry of Agriculture in Nicaragua to develop the first National cocoa plan.
 Later in 2006, as a consultant for the Presidential Committee of Competitiveness, he carried out multi-sectorial analysis in the cocoa growing territories across Nicaragua and designed the National program for improvement of cocoa productivity and quality.
 In 2012, he worked with a regional Civil Society Organization (SIMAS) to develop a series of training guides to foster sustainable cocoa agroforestry systems which has now become a public good promoted by LWR and USAID.
 During 2013-2016, as a Scientist, Research for development (CIAT) he worked with local organizations in Nicaragua, Haiti and Dominican Republic to develop an integrated toolkit for improved decision making in cocoa farms.